 Lots of campers, though always happy, often find themselves stuck in a maelstrom of bad weather without any extra protection like a rain fly.
 Yes, there is actually a tent part designed specifically for persistent rainfall.

 You’ll be ludicrously optimistic if you believe that without this small piece of fabric you can start even a mildly efficient ‘remain dry’ campaign on the rainy days.
+See our article review of the Big Agnes Copper backpacking tent to give you an idea of what to look out for.

 Custom Fitted Tent Footprint

 In addition to the rain fly, your collection of waterproofing gear wouldn’t be complete with the standalone or custom fitted ground sheet.
 This is vital since it borders the base of the tent to keep moisture as well creepy crawlies from gaining easy access.
 Folks do not realize it, but all tents do not come with these sewn-in groundsheets.
+Check out our instructions on DIY tent footprints to give you more options.

 In many tents that have this custom fitted tent footprint, the sheet is just too thin to survive for more than a camping season.
 What’s the solution?
 We recommend buying a good quality polyethylene coated tent footprint and use it to pitch your tent.
 Also, make sure that your tent is made with a good quality ground sheet.